MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 - You can grant yourself or others ownership.

-- You can archive the app (this requires that you configure a SharePoint site with a document library beforehand).
+- You can archive the app (this requires that you've configured a SharePoint site with a document library beforehand).

 - You can delete the app.

 - You can email the app owner.

-- After you've granted yourself ownership, you can launch the maker portal to view the version number.
+- After you've granted yourself ownership, you can open the maker portal to view the version number.

 ![App Details](media/pb16.png "App Details")